Lucid delivers just 360 EVs in Q1; price hikes loom after $598M operating loss

 Price hikes for the Air come in anticipation of continuing elevated costs for parts and shipping, as well as some higher costs for the next phase of factory construction, House said.

-Lucid said it is on track to produce more inexpensive trims later this year.
-The Air Touring will start at $107,400 with the price increasing from $95,000 currently.
-The base Air Pure will start at $87,400 from its current price of $77,400, the company said.
+Lucid said it is on track to produce more inexpensive trims later in the year.
+The Air Touring will start at $107,400, with the price increasing from $95,000 currently.
+The base Air Pure will start at $87,400, up from its current price of $77,400, the company said.

 Lessons from Rivian

-By respecting current prices for its vehicles, Lucid is avoiding the uproar caused at another popular EV startup, Rivian Automotive, which attempted to raise prices on its reservation holders earlier this year to massive blowback.
+By respecting current prices for its vehicles, Lucid is avoiding the uproar caused at another popular EV startup, Rivian Automotive, which attempted to raise prices on its reservation holders in March to massive blowback.

 Rivian CEO RJ Scaringe apologized to buyers of the R1T pickup and R1S SUV for betraying their trust and backtracked on the price increases for vehicles booked before March 1.